Finding Statistically Significant Interactions between Continuous Features: The Proposed Method: C-Tarone

+for each data point $i \in \{1, 2, \dots, N\}$. \citet{Tatti13} showed that the empirical estimate of the probability $\Pr(X_J = 1)$ of the joint occurrence of a combination $J$ is obtained by the \emph{copula support} defined as

+Intuitively, joint occurrence of $J$ means that rankings among features in $J$ match with each other.
+The definition in Equation~\eqref{eq:copula} is analogue to the support for binary data, where the only difference here is $\rank(v_i^j)$ instead of binary value $v_i^j$.

-Note that, although \citet{Tatti13} considered a statistical test for the copula support, it cannot be used in our setting due to the following two reasons: (1) his setting is unsupervised while ours is supervised; (2) multiple testing correction was not considered for the test.
+The copula support always satisfies $\eta(J) \le 0.5$ by definition and has the \emph{monotonicity} with respect to the inclusion relationship of combinations: $\eta(J) \ge \eta(J \cup \{j\})$ for all $J \in 2^V$ and $j \in V \setminus J$.
+Note that, although \citet{Tatti13} considered a statistical test for the copula support, it cannot be used in our setting due to the following two reasons: (1) his setting is unsupervised while ours is supervised; (2) multiple testing correction was not considered for the test and the FWER was not controlled.